Mr. and Mrs. Potato Head gaze at a picture of the newest addition to their family. He’s such an adorable small fry.

 The photograph hung with blue painter’s tape was painted in the trompe l'oeil style, an artistic visual illusion where a painted subject looks real.
 (I’ve had people at art shows even lean around to the side of a canvas to see if there is actually paper and tape affixed to the canvas.)

-Are you interested in a blue version of Tater Tot for the baby boy in your life?
-If so, please contact me to discuss.
+Are you interested in a pink version of Tater Tot for the baby girl in your life?
+If so, check out Tater Tot (Girl)

 All Richard Hall prints are limited edition and hand-signed and numbered by the artist.